-At this point in proceedings, you will most likely have finished an endless line of questions about your experience, skills, and work history, and you are pretty confident that you have held your own.
+At this point in proceedings, you will most likely have finished an endless line of questions about your experience, skills and character, and you may be pretty confident that you have held your own.
+On the employer’s part, he / she is imagining you fitting into the team – you may be doing the same!

 It is now the turn of the interviewer to ask “Do you have any questions?”
-This isn’t your cue to ask how much money is on the table, because asking about anything other than work-related issues is not a good move.
+This isn’t your cue to ask how much money is on the table, because asking about anything other than work-related issues is not a good move, at this stage of the proceedings anyway.
 However, it is a great opportunity, by virtue of sensible questions, to leave a positive impression.
 We’ve never heard a client complain about a candidate being too interested in work!

 A little word of warning at this stage: don’t ask questions that can be answered from their website or job description, as this shows a lack of thought and insight.
 Your questions should be tailored towards acquiring a better idea of the role, responsibilities, challenges, culture, and future potential of the role and company.